ErikGartner/hyperdock/README.md

 # Hyperdock
 ![Hyperdock logo](extra/banner.png)

-A simple framework for distributed hyper parameter optimization in Docker.
-All you need to do is make sure the software you want to optimize can be run in a Docker image.
+*A simple framework for distributed hyper parameter optimization in Docker.
+All you need to do is make sure the software you want to optimize can be run in a Docker container.*

 ## Philosophy

-The main idea for Hyperdock is universal hyperparameter optimization with the only dependency being that the optimization target runs in a Docker image.
+The main idea of Hyperdock is universal hyperparameter optimization with the only dependency being that the optimization target runs in a Docker image.

 ![Hyperdock diagram](extra/diagram.png)